ibm-cloud-docs/cloud-activity-tracker/how-to/change_plan.md

 To change your service plan through the CLI, complete the following steps:

-1. Log in to a region, organization, and space in the {{site.data.keyword.Bluemix_notm}}.
+1. Log in to the {{site.data.keyword.Bluemix_notm}}.

+    Run the [ibmcloud login](/docs/cli/reference/bluemix_cli/bx_cli.html#ibmcloud_login) command to log in to the {{site.data.keyword.Bluemix_notm}}, and then, run the [ibmcloud target](/docs/cli/reference/bluemix_cli/bx_cli.html#ibmcloud_target) command to set the organization and space where you want to provision the {{site.data.keyword.cloudaccesstrailshort}} service.

-2. Run the `bx service list` command to check your current plan, and to get the {{site.data.keyword.cloudaccesstrailshort}} service name from the list of services that is available in the space.
+2. Run the `ibmcloud service list` command to check your current plan, and to get the {{site.data.keyword.cloudaccesstrailshort}} service name from the list of services that is available in the space.

     The value of the field **name** is the one that you must use to change the plan.

     For example,

 	```
-	$ bx service list
+	$ ibmcloud service list
     Invoking 'cf services'...

     Getting services in org MyOrg / space dev as xxx@ibm.com...